 Coolant does not have an infinite lifespan.
 It will lose its properties through a process known as electrolysis.
 When this happens, your coolant acquires acidic properties and becomes useless.

-This is the right time to dispose it off.
-If you do not flush it out, it will start to corrode your engine parts.
-Also note that coolant is poisonous and should not be swallowed.
+This is the right time to dispose of it.
+If you do not flush it out, it will corrode your engine parts.
+Also, note that coolant is poisonous and should not be swallowed.
 Do not flush the expired coolant into the environment as it will contaminate the ecosystem.

-When to dispose the anti-freeze will largely depend on the type of coolant.
+When to dispose of the anti-freeze will largely depend on the type of coolant.
 Most of the anti-freeze compounds in the market require flushing after every 30,000 to 60,000 miles.
-You need to practice safe coolant disposal if you are to protect the environment.
+You need to practice safe coolant disposal to protect the environment.

 How to dispose coolant appropriately

-Once you have noticed that you are approaching the recommended change mileage for your anti-freeze the next step is to check your coolant for signs of acidity or loss in anti-freeze properties.
-You can purchase anti-freeze tester to test the coolant.
+Once you have noticed that you are approaching the recommended change mileage for your anti-freeze, the next step is to check your coolant for signs of acidity or loss in anti-freeze properties.
+You can purchase an anti-freeze tester to test the coolant.

-Operating it is simple, just insert it into the coolant reservoir and get the readings.
-The tester records whether the coolant still operates under extreme cold weather conditions and doesn’t freeze.
+Operating it is simple, insert it into the coolant reservoir and get the readings.
+The tester records whether the coolant still operates under extremely cold weather conditions and doesn’t freeze.
 When testing the coolant ensure that your engine is switched off.

-The coolant is normally a bright color if you notice that it has darkened or there is a thin layer of oil on it then it is time to change your coolant.
-The coolant a sweet smell if you discover that it is odorless or has a strong smell than it is time for to change it.
+The coolant is normally a bright color; if you notice that it has darkened or there is a thin layer of oil on it then it is time to change your coolant.
+The coolant has a sweet smell if you discover that it is odorless or has a strong smell then it is time to change it.

 Do not flush out coolant down the drain

-It is tempting to just pour out the contents of the coolant down your drain, but since the coolant has toxic compounds this will cause further harm to the environment.
+It is tempting to pour out the contents of the coolant down your drain, but since the coolant has toxic compounds, this will cause further harm to the environment.

 Most of the coolants have ethylene glycol or propylene glycol.
-These compounds are toxic and are known to cause birth defects and various reproductive problems to pets and humans.
+These toxic compounds are known to cause birth defects and various reproductive problems to pets and humans.
 Due to its sweet nature, coolant can be tempting to swallow for pets.

 Hazardous waste recycling